 You can find rates and availability for other places to stay near Mickler’s Beach here.

 10. Anna Maria Island

-Anna Maria Island, located on the west coast of Florida is not only one of the prettiest beaches in Florida.
+Anna Maria Island, located on the gulf coast of Florida is not only one of the prettiest beaches in Florida.
 It is also a great place to find sand dollars.

 They are everywhere.

 When wading into the warm crystal clear water you can sometimes see them right from where you are standing.